joshua-honig/ockham.net/src/Ockham.Test/README.md

 # Ockham.Test
-A small set of unit testing utilities.
-Ockham.Net uses Xunit for unit testing, including the unit tests of this library, but the utilities themselves are framework agnostic and have no dependencies.
+A small set of framework-agnostic unit testing utilities.

+> Ockham.Net uses Xunit for unit testing, including the unit tests of this
+> library, but the utilities themselves are framework agnostic and have no dependencies.

 ## The Problem
 Every Ockham component should solve a clear problem that is not solved in the .Net BCL, or in the particular libraries it is meant to augment.